itpp-labs/misc-addons/README.rst

 Stock Picking Barcode
 =====================

-This module allow you to check the products by barcode.
+This module allow you to handle Pickings by barcode scanner via special page /barcode/web (the same as it was in odoo 8.0)

 Installation
 ============